 If treatment fails

 Recovery from leukemia is not always possible.
-If treatment is not successful, the disease may be called advanced or terminal leukemia.
+If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.

-This diagnosis is stressful, and it may be difficult to discuss.
+This diagnosis is stressful, and advanced cancer may be difficult to discuss.
 However, it is important to have open and honest conversations with your doctor and health care team to express your feelings, preferences, and concerns.
 The health care team is there to help, and many team members have special skills, experience, and knowledge to support patients and their families.
 Making sure a person is physically comfortable and free from pain is extremely important.

-Palliative care given toward the end of a person's life is called hospice care .
+Patients who have advanced disease and who are expected to live less than 6 months may want to consider a type of palliative care called hospice care.
+Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
 You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in a hospice environment.
 Nursing care and special equipment can make staying at home a workable alternative for many families.
 Learn more about advanced cancer care planning .

-After the death of a loved one, many people need support to help cope with the loss.
-Learn more about grief and bereavement .
+After the death of a loved one, many people need support to help them cope with the loss.
+Learn more about grief and loss .